 Ski Trip Packing List – This post contains amazon affiliate links.

-First time skiing and clueless about your ski trip packing list should be?
+First time skiing and clueless about what should be on your ski trip packing list?
 Don’t worry, I’ve been there!

 When Adam suggested we go on a ski trip I was thrilled.
 Until the realisation kicked in.
 I’d never been skiing, and he had spent five winters doing ski seasons.
 I didn’t have a clue what I was doing, and I was going to look like an idiot.